Jazz Chisholm Preview, Player Props: Marlins vs. Pirates

 Jazz Chisholm At The Plate

-- Chisholm has had at least one RBI in 31.2% of his games this season (29 of 93), with two or more RBI 10 times (10.8%).
-He has also accounted for three or more of his team's runs in seven contests.
+- In 30 games this season (31.9%), Chisholm has picked up an RBI, and in 10 of those games (10.6%) he had more than one.
+He has also driven home three or more of his team's runs in seven contests.

-- In 37.6% of his games this season, he has scored at least once.
-And he's had nine games with multiple runs (9.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.